yzAlvin/yzalvin.github.io/notes/language-design/test-doubles.md

 Because it is not a "pure" function (it does not always return the same thing when it is called), we need some way to test it.
 We can use a mock to test it does what we expect when we supply it some value.

+The unit we are testing can be tested in full isolation if all dependencies are test doubles.
+They are also great to trigger hard-to-create scenarios.

 ## Who

 ## When